DualNettt/DualNet/README.md

-# DualNet
+# DualNet(Software Engeneering Project)
-Software Engineering Projekt
+A social Media plattform for all DHBW students.

-# Projekt Gruppe:
+# Project Team:
+- Ali
+- Max
+- Sebo
-Ali, Max, Sebo, Johannes
+- Johannes

-# planning
+# Planning
-- Wednesday:  reviewing made Features for umcomming Sprint
+- Wednesday:  reviewing made Features for upcoming Sprint and reviewing other Groups progress
-- Thursday:   make Features Tasks, do Tasks
+- Thursday:   make Features into Tasks, do Tasks
 - Friday:     do Tasks
 - Saturday:   do Tasks
 - Sunnday:    do Tasks
 - Monday:     do Tasks and resolve last Issues to Sprint
-- Tuesday:    define new upcomming Sprint and associated Features
+- Tuesday:    define new upcoming Sprint and associated Features & Create our Blog